 Funds raised by supporters have also allowed us to invest in life saving work in sub-Saharan Africa.
 From net distribution and education campaigns in Ghana and Namibia to help protect over ten million people from malaria; to supporting development of malaria diagnosis and reporting using mobile phones in Botswana and preventative treatment work in Nigeria; long-term and innovative solutions are at the heart of the work we support.
 We are currently helping to fund and support the training of local Community Health Workers in Namibia, who reach out to and educate their local communities on how to protect themselves from malaria and carry out testing and treatment.

-Today a child dies every minute from malaria - but with your support we are making real progress and saving lives across Africa.
-2015 and beyond are critical.
-The worldwide effort in the fight against malaria has already seen major successes: since 2000 child deaths have been cut by 53% and deaths from malaria in Africa halved.
+Today a child dies every two minutes from malaria - but with your support we are making real progress and saving lives across Africa.
+2016 and beyond are critical.
+The worldwide effort in the fight against malaria has already seen major successes: since 2000 child deaths are down by 65% and deaths from malaria in Africa cut by two thirds.
 But there is still much more to do and the decisions taken now will determine whether we can end malaria.
 Together we CAN be the generation to make malaria no more.